mohamedmenasy/clean-architecture-android-studio-plugin/README.md

 ## Installing

-Download .zip file tab and install it manually through :
+Download .zip file from releases then tab and install it manually through :

 ```
 Preferences/Settings -> Plugins -> Install plugin from disk...